Torero Stadium: History

-It also served as the home stadium of National Women's Soccer League (NWSL) expansion side San Diego Wave FC for most of its inaugural 2022 season before the team moved to San Diego State University's new Snapdragon Stadium, which opened in September 2022.
+Torero Stadium is the former home of San Diego Loyal SC of the USL Championship.
+It also served as the home of San Diego Wave FC of the National Women's Soccer League for most of its inaugural 2022 season before the team moved to San Diego State University's Snapdragon Stadium, which opened in September 2022.
+Additionally, it was the home of the San Diego Breakers rugby team.